rud-y/Veterinary_practice_project/README.md

 How to Run:

 First clone the project to the local machine.
-In your machine terminal create database veterinary_practice by typing 'create db veterinary_practice' .
-After that navigate to veterinary_practice directory and enter command 'psql -d veterinary_practice -f db/vet_practice.sql' to run the database and create db tables.
-Populate the database with some data by entering the command 'ruby db/seeds.rb'.
+In your machine terminal create database veterinary_practice by typing:
+'create db veterinary_practice'

+After that navigate to veterinary_practice directory and enter the following command to run the database and create db tables:
+'psql -d veterinary_practice -f db/vet_practice.sql'

+Populate the database with some data by running:
+'ruby db/seeds.rb'

-Finally run the app: 'ruby app.rb'.
-This will generate a four digit port number , for example 'listening on port=4567'.
+Finally run the app: 'ruby app.rb'
+This will generate a four digit port number, for example:
+'listening on port=4567'.

 Enter 'localhost:4567/' in your browser and you should be able to run the app.